-The other thing on my initial watch that really endeared Fish Night to me was just how much like a Ray Bradbury short story it felt; in particular, it felt like the story Night Meeting from The Martian Chronicles (one of my 5 favorite books of all time).
-In Night Meeting, a young man, one of the first colonists from Earth, drives across the newly deserted Martian desert to get to a party after a long week on the job.
+The other thing on my initial watch that endeared Fish Night to me was just how much like a Ray Bradbury short story it felt.
+In particular, it felt like the story Night Meeting from The Martian Chronicles (one of my 5 favorite books of all time).
+Night Meeting follows a young man, one of the first colonists from Earth.
+After a long week on the job, he drives across the newly deserted Martian desert to get to a party.
 On the way, he encounters a ghostly martian going to a festival in the opposite direction.
-They talk for a bit, each claiming they are in the present time, before leaving for their respective situations with each viewpoint hinted at being true.
+They talk for a bit, each claiming they are in the present time.
+After marveling at the situation, the two head to their respective parties, with each viewpoint hinted at being true.

 On my rewatch the other day, that sense of wonder stayed with me.
 At the same time, almost in the inverse of my rewatch reaction to Sonnie’s Edge, I came to understand why people didn’t like the episode.
-Mostly, this came down to the ending, namely the young man being eaten by the ghost shark and leaving the old man alone in the desert.
+Mostly, this came down to the ending.
+Namely, the young man being eaten by the ghost shark and leaving the old man alone in the desert.
 It comes out of nowhere, and it feels like the narrative was cut short in the process.
 This is understandable on its face, but I’m not sold.
-There are two reasons for this: first, a line of dialogue early in the episode said by the old man; second, the nature of this episode as an experience story as opposed to a narrative story.
+There are two reasons for this.
+First, a line of dialogue early in the episode said by the old man.
+Second, the nature of this episode as an experience story as opposed to a narrative story.

 The second point comes from this being misinterpreted as a narrative story.
-Sure, as a narrative this falls flat with no completed character arcs and no real act 3, but life doesn’t have this kind of structure, and neither does experience.
+Sure, as a narrative this falls flat with no completed character arcs and no real act 3.
+But you know what?
+Life doesn’t have this kind of structure, and neither does experience.
 Therefore, if we instead consider this to be the distillation of a singular experience, everything makes more sense.
-Like Night Meeting before it, this episode is merely trying to convey the emotions and meaning the men experience in the moment, anywhere from the monotonous, to the wondrous, to the terrifying, and everything in between.
-From that standpoint the episode is a great success to me.
+Like Night Meeting before it, this episode is merely trying to convey the emotions and meaning the men experience in the moment.
+These can range from the monotonous, to the wondrous, to the terrifying, and everything in between.
+From that standpoint, the episode is a great success for me.

-So to wrap everything up, this is an episode that can either be regarded as a beautiful narrative misfire, or a beautiful encapsulation of a singular experience.
+So to wrap everything up, this is an episode that can either be regarded as a beautiful narrative misfire or a beautiful encapsulation of a singular experience.
 It may not be in my top 3 favorite episodes anymore (thanks to my re-evaluation of Suits), but the original magic is still there.
-I understand if you didn’t like the story Fish Night told because of how it turned out, I really do.
+I understand if you didn’t like the story Fish Night told because of how it turned out, I truly do.
 I just ask that at some point, you try to look at it from the idea of just witnessing an otherworldly experience.
 Who knows, maybe you’ll come to love Fish Night just like I do.